What is the Temporomandibular Joint?

 - Lyme Disease

-There are no formerly developed standards of care for TMJ in clinical dentistry or medicine.
+There are no formally developed standards of care for TMJ in clinical dentistry or medicine.
 Although a variety of health care providers advertise themselves as “TMJ specialists,” most of the more than 50 different treatments available today are not based on scientific evidence of safety and efficacy.
 These doctors practice according to one of many different schools of thought on how to best treat TMJ.

 The National Institutes of Health (NIH) advises patients to look for a health care provider who understands musculoskeletal disorders (affecting muscle, bone and joints) and who is trained in treating pain conditions.
 Pain clinics in hospitals and universities are often a good source of advice, particularly when pain becomes chronic and interferes with daily life.